britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 REVERDY: If you think you have only to pick her up, we won’t wait for you! <i>(He goes out with Mrs. Costello and Miss Durant.)</i>

-SCENE EIGHTH.
-MRS. WALKER, WINTERBOURNE, DAISY, GIOVANELLI.
+<p align="center">SCENE EIGHTH.
+Mrs. Walker, Winterbourne, Daisy, Giovanelli.</p>

-WINTERBOURNE, as the two others slowly come in together, not at first see- ing him.

-We shall have a siege: she won’t give him up for the asking.
+WINTERBOURNE, <i>as the two others slowly come in together, not at first seeing him:</i>We shall have a siege: she won’t give him up for the asking.

-MRS. WALKER.
-We must divide our forces, then.
+MRS. WALKER: We must divide our forces, then.
 You will deal with Daisy.

-WINTERBOURNE.
-I would rather attack the gentleman.
+WINTERBOURNE: I would rather attack the gentleman.

-MRS. WALKER.
-No, no; there’ll be trouble.
+MRS. WALKER: No, no; there’ll be trouble.
 Mr. Giovanelli, I should like a little conversation with you.

-GIOVANELLI, starting, and coming forward; very polite.
-You do me great honor, Madame!
+GIOVANELLI, <i>starting, and coming forward; very polite:</i> You do me great honor, Madame!

-MRS. WALKER.
-I wish to scold you for not coming to me to-day; but to spare your blushes, it must be in private.
-(Strolls away with him, out of sight.)
+MRS. WALKER: I wish to scold you for not coming to me to-day; but to spare your blushes, it must be in private. <i>(Strolls away with him, out of sight.)</i>

-DAISY, aside.
-They have come to take me away.
+DAISY, <i>aside:</i> They have come to take me away.
 Ah, they are very cruel!

-WINTERBOURNE.
-I had no chance to speak to you at Mrs. Walker’s, and I have come to make up for my loss.
+WINTERBOURNE: I had no chance to speak to you at Mrs. Walker’s, and I have come to make up for my loss.

-DAISY, looking at him a moment.
-What is Mrs. Walker doing here!
+DAISY, <i>looking at him a moment:</i> What is Mrs. Walker doing here!
 Why doesn’t she stay with her guests?

-WINTERBOURNE.
-I brought her away — to do just what she has done.
+WINTERBOURNE: I brought her away — to do just what she has done.

-DAISY.
-To take away Mr. Giovanelli?
+DAISY: To take away Mr. Giovanelli?
 I don’t understand you.

-WINTERBOURNE.
-A great many people think that you understand, but that you don’t care.
+WINTERBOURNE: A great many people think that you understand, but that you don’t care.

-DAISY.
-I don’t care what people think.
+DAISY: I don’t care what people think.
 I have done no harm.

-WINTERBOURNE.
-That’s exactly what I say - you don’t care.
+WINTERBOURNE: That’s exactly what I say - you don’t care.
 But I wish you would care a little, for your friends are very much frightened.
 When Mrs. Walker ascertained that you had left her house alone, and had come to meet a gentleman